sfc-gh-dproksch/snowflake-hol/Compute-Resources.md

 **NOTE:** No permissions have been **GRANT**ed on the table.
 Permissions will be discussed in the user security section
 ## Warehouse Maintenance

+A warehouse can be resized up or down at any time, including while it is running and processing statements.
+Resizing a warehouse to a larger size is useful when the operations being performed by the warehouse will benefit from more compute resources, including:

+- Improving the performance of large, complex queries against large data sets.
+- Improving performance while loading and unloading significant amounts of data.

+Resizing a running warehouse adds or removes servers in each cluster in the warehouse.
+All the usage and credit rules associated with starting or suspending a warehouse apply to resizing a started warehouse, such as:

+- Servers added to a warehouse start using credits when they are provisioned; however, the additional servers don’t start executing statements until they are all provisioned, unless some of the servers fail to provision.
+- Servers are removed from a warehouse only when the servers are no longer being used to execute any current statements.
+Resizing a warehouse doesn’t have any impact on statements that are currently being executed by the warehouse.
+When resizing to a larger size, the new servers are used only to execute statements that are already in the warehouse queue, as well as all future statements submitted to the warehouse.

 ### Scale Up

 ### Scale Down